dandandanzo/rosblok/README.md

 # rosblok
 roblox exploit script open source

-If you confuse with config, DM me on Discord @danzo_.
+If you found bug or confuse with config, DM me on Discord @danzo_.